 Toro Premium Engine Oil is available from your authorized Toro distributor in either 15W-40 or 10W-30 viscosity grades.
-See the parts catalog for part numbers.

 Checking the Engine-Oil Level

 The engine is shipped with oil in the crankcase; however, the oil level must be checked before and after the engine is first started.